Keith Barish: Life and career

 In the early 1960s, Barish interned for one year in the White House under the administration of John F. Kennedy.
 In 1962, he was instrumental in starting the Manufacturers National Bank in the Miami suburb of Hialeah, Florida.
 At the time he was only 18, so that he requested his mother to sit for him in shareholders meetings.
 In 1967, Barish was already wealthy and had gained fame as a "financial whiz kid around Miami" when he started a mutual fund offshore company with investments in American real estate known as Gramco.
 It was structured as a holding company with GRAMCO International S.A. at the top, which was registered in Panama.
 A trust company was set up in the Bahamas to sell shares of Gramco's stock, but only to customers outside the United States so that it avoided oversight from the U.S. Securities and Exchange Commission (SEC).
 It was chaired by Rafael G. Navarro, a Cuban exile who was sought out by Barish for his expertise as mutual funds sales manager.
 With Barish as chairman of the top holding company, Gramco went public in May 1969, issuing one million shares for $10 each.
 Gramco basked in the aura of the former Kennedy administration having hired a number of its alumni, including Pierre Salinger as a director.
 Otherwise, Gramco's advertising literature quoted Barish as saying that "we are engaged in a system that uses money for social good… to prevent economic injustice, and make the world a better place" and it also assured that Barish had "larger goals than merely making a lot of money."
 On the other hand, Gramco invited scrutiny for unusual financial practices that enabled Barish and its associates to keep between 17% and 18% of their customers' investments for their own profit.
 Gramco was also criticized for conducting operations that would have been illegal in the United States and Great Britain.
-For a while, Gramco was very successful, as it accumulated net assets amounting to $278 millions and its shares climbed to $38.
+For a while, Gramco was very successful, as it accumulated net assets amounting to $278 million and its shares climbed to $38.
 In August 1970, Barish declared to the editorial staff of Der Spiegel: "It would be more likely for a giant to lift the Empire State Building from the ground and place it back on its head than for Gramco to run into serious difficulties."
 Shortly afterwards, Gramco's shares fell precipitously to $1.50 as the result of a cash drain that was attributed to its unorthodox financial practices, the impact of a sales ban in West Germany, and a loss of investors' confidence in offshore funds.
 On October 8, Gramco halted the redemption and sales of its stock, essentially freezing the assets of 23,000 shareholders whose investments amounted on average to $12,000.
 Even then, Gramco's management made further profits as it kept charging fees for managing the funds' assets.
 In 1971, profits from the Gramco venture allegedly enabled Barish to move to 740 Park Avenue and pursue an affluent lifestyle.
 In contrast, Barish has stated that his fortune was made in Florida land deals.
 He has also claimed to be unconcerned about public criticism leveled at his role with Gramco, saying "I never read the good or the bad.
 It comes with the territory."
 In May 1972, the management of Gramco's portfolio was transferred to Arlen Realty and Development Corporation.
 In 1973, a $40 million class action lawsuit was filed against Barish and company by two Gramco shareholders.
 Among other claims, the plaintiffs asserted that "Gramco International, a Panamanian corporation [...] was allegedly formed to allow Barish and his associates to establish themselves in a jurisdiction where their interests and receipt of fees and commissions could be concealed".
 However, the action was dismissed in 1975 due to the court's lack of subject matter jurisdiction.
 Also in 1975, Gramco's shareholders regained access to their stock as the fund was absorbed by Arlen, but it was then traded at a small fraction of its original value.